donbentley/bullworm/README.md

 $ ./compile.sh
 ```

-### retrospect
+## retrospect

-><i>If i could start from scratch, I would try to reskin food to have a more interesting >sprite like a ruby.
-I would also add more modes where you can play at higher speeds and ?>implement a cool start/death screen.<i>
+><i>If i could start from scratch, I would try to reskin food sprite to have a more complex icon, like a ruby.
+I would also like to add more modes where you can play at higher speeds, add music and possibly implement a cool start/death screen.<i>